 Commitment: Varies with animals' need.
 Fostering can last for several weeks.

 The trainings take place in the lunchroom at the King County Pet Adoption Center, 21615 64th Ave.
 S, in Kent.
-For the schedule, or to RSVP for an upcoming training, email firstname.lastname@example.org or call 206-296-3946.
+To apply to be a foster volunteer, click here (external link).
+For questions about fostering, email firstname.lastname@example.org or call 206-296-3946.